 By purchasing a robot pool cleaner, you not only give yourself more time to enjoy your pool but also extend the life of your pool.
-Ongoing robot maintenance cleaning reduces algae build up and spares you the labor of cleaning it yourself.
+Automated pool cleaning reduces algae build up, strain on the pool's filter and spares you the labor of cleaning it yourself.

 And by following this simple buying guide, we can help you identify what you need to know to make the right decisions.